Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 A regular model answers immediately.
 A reasoning model thinks first — step by step — and then answers.
 Like the difference between "guessing an answer" and "calculating on paper."

-What Works on 8GB
+What works on 8GB

 1. DeepSeek R1 8B (Q4_K_M) — ~5GB RAM